Tyrone Williams (cornerback): Green Bay Packers

 Williams was selected by the Green Bay Packers in the third round (93rd overall) of the 1996 NFL draft.
 As a rookie reserve behind Doug Evans, he made 25 tackles during the regular season and 3 more in the playoffs.
 He also had 4 passes defensed during the playoffs and made a critical interception late in the first half of the Packers 30-13 NFC championship win over the Carolina Panthers.
 He was a reserve for the Super Bowl XXXI winning team.
+Williams became the first NFL player to be sentenced to prison, stemming from a shooting incident from 1994, while he was still a student at Nebraska; he pleaded no contest to a felony charge of "unlawfully discharging a gun and misdemeanor assault".

 In 1997, he became a fulltime starter at left cornerback after Craig Newsome suffered a left knee injury in the season opener.
 In 1998, he was named the starter at right cornerback alongside Newsome and led the team with 5 interceptions.

 From 1998 to 2001, he posted at least 4 interceptions every season.
 He appeared in 111 out of 112 games with 94 starts, finishing with 445 tackles, 19 interceptions and 92 passes defensed.